pg-liudong/kafka-spring-boot-starter/README.md

 # Intro

-kafka-spring-boot-starter is encapsulated based on spring-kafka.
+Kafka-spring-boot-starter is encapsulated based on spring-kafka.
 In addition to supporting native configuration, it also adds multi data source configuration.

 QQ：908942659 ； wechat：xin2014555